That’s the most direct difference. In other words, distinguishing these two types of memory comes down to the type of information involved.

 A simple way to think about the difference is to recall something like the last time you met a friend at a restaurant.

-Other levels of memory to keep in mind include implicit memory.
-That’s a form of memory related to your unconscious.
-I mention it because you can remember the name of the street, but travel to it without thinking about that semantic information by name.
+Other levels of memory to keep in mind include implicit memory and explicit memory.
+These forms of memory relate to your unconscious and conscious mind.
+I mention them because you can remember the name of the street, but travel to it without thinking about that semantic information by name.
+But you can easily, consciously recall the name of the street if you wish, and that’s by drawing explicitly on your semantic memory.

 It’s unlikely that you would ever unconsciously draw upon your episodic memory, however.
 Usually you think about stories from your life after some kind of context or state you fall into triggers the recalled narrative.